 What Do You Learn in Computer Science?

-Computer science is often used as an umbrella term to cover everything spanning from artificial intelligence and data science to robotics, game development, and cybersecurity.
-Generally, computer science is the study of computers and how they work, including software, hardware, and algorithms.
+Computer science is often used as an umbrella term to cover everything from artificial intelligence and data science to robotics, game development, and cybersecurity.
+Generally, computer science is the study of computers and how they work, including the principles behind software, hardware, algorithms, and more.

-Computer scientist is one of the many career paths an individual with a computer science degree can pursue.
-Professionals in this role create solutions that combine technology and analytics and use common programming languages to build programs, applications, and platforms that help businesses of all sizes prepare for the future.
-Computer engineers, on the other hand, combine electrical engineering and computer science to develop new technology and work to design, build, and maintain hardware in modern computers.
+The role of a computer scientist is one of many career paths an individual with a computer science degree can pursue.
+Professionals in this role use common programming languages to build digital programs, applications, and platforms that help businesses and organizations prepare for the future.
+Computer engineers, on the other hand, combine electrical engineering with computer science to develop new technology and design, build, and maintain hardware in modern computers.

-Because computers are so important in today’s society, computer science is a constantly growing and evolving field where students can learn a wide range of skills to prepare them for a dynamic job market.
+Because computers are so important in modern society, computer science is a constantly growing and evolving field where students can learn a huge range of skills to prepare for a dynamic job market.

 Computer Programming

-The common categories of programming languages to help students become inspired to start coding include:
+The most common categories of programming languages include:

-- Procedural programming languages: Follow a sequence of statements or commands to achieve a desired output.
-Common examples of procedural languages include C and C++, Java, Pascal, and BASIC.
+- Procedural programming languages.
+These follow a sequence of statements or commands to achieve a desired output.
+Examples of procedural languages include C and C++, Java, Pascal, and BASIC.

-- Functional programming languages: Focus on the output of mathematical functions and evaluations.
-Some popular functional programming languages include Scala, Erlang, Haskell, Elixir, and F#.
+- Functional programming languages.
+These focus on the input of mathematical functions and evaluations.
+Popular functional programming languages include Scala, Erlang, Haskell, Elixir, and F#.

-- Object-oriented programming languages: This type of language treats a program as a group of objects composed of data and program elements known as attributes and methods.
+- Object-oriented programming languages.
+This type of language treats a program as a group of objects composed of data and elements known as attributes and methods.
 Common object-oriented programming (OOP) languages include Java, Python, PHP, C++, and Ruby.

-- Scripting languages: Used to automate repetitive tasks, scripting languages manage dynamic web content, or support processes in larger applications.
-Common scripting languages include PHP, Ruby, Python, bash, Perl, and Node.js.
+- Scripting languages.
+These are used to automate repetitive tasks, manage dynamic web content, and support processes in larger applications.
+Well-known scripting languages include PHP, Ruby, Python, Bash, and Perl.

-- Logic programming language: Expresses a series of facts and rules to instruct the computer on how to make decisions.
-Examples of logic languages include Prolog, Absys, Datalog, and Alma-0.
+- Logic programming languages.
+These express a series of statements and rules to instruct the computer on how to make decisions.
+Examples of logic languages include Prolog, Datalog, and Alma-0.

 Computer Organization

-Students learning computer organization learn the ways computers move information from place to place, while examining the central process unit, primary and secondary memory, accessories and peripheral devices, and the circuitry that conducts operations.
+Computer organization describes the way that computers transfer information from place to place.
+It involves the central processing unit (CPU), primary and secondary memory, accessories, peripheral devices, and the circuitry that conducts operations.

 The three types of computer organization include:

-- Single accumulator organization: Names one of the general-purpose registers as the accumulator and uses it to necessarily store one of the operands.
+- Single accumulator organization.
+This names one of the general-purpose registers—memory spaces in the CPU—as the accumulator and uses it to store one of the operands—values that indicate what data will be manipulated.

-- General register organization: Uses two or three address fields in a computer’s instruction format, with each address field specifying a general register or a memory word.
+- General register organization.
+This uses two or three address fields in a computer’s instruction format, with each address field specifying a general register or a memory word.

 Calculus and Discrete Math

-Students pursuing a career in computer science will generally take rigorous coursework, including discrete mathematics and calculus, which play an important part in understanding the various programming languages and data structures used in the field.
+A computer science education usually includes courses in discrete mathematics and calculus.
+These subjects play an important part in informing the various programming languages and data structures used in the field.

 Software

-Software is a set of instructions, data, or programs used to operate computers and execute specific tasks, and is a generic term that references the applications, scripts, and programs that run a device.
+Software is a set of instructions, data, or programs used to operate computers and execute specific tasks.
+It is a generic term that refers to the applications, scripts, and programs that run on a computer or mobile device.

-Other types of software include programming software, which provides the programming tools software developers need; middleware, which sits between system software and applications; and driver software, which operates computer devices and peripherals.
+Other types of software include programming software, which provides programming tools for software developers; middleware, which sits between system software and application software; and driver software, which helps operate computer devices and peripherals like headsets and keyboards.

 Data Management